eformat/argocd-team-topologies/README.md

 - The RedHat GitOps Operator (cluster scoped)
 - Team (namespaces scoped) ArgoCD instances

-Individual teams can use their namespaces scoped ArgoCD to deploy their applications, middleware and tooling.
+Individual teams can use their namespaces scoped ArgoCD to deploy their applications, middleware and tooling but `cannot deploy cluster-scoped` resources e.g. teams cannot deploy `namespaces or projects or operators` as they require cluster scoped privilege.

 This pattern is useful when: